Physiologist

 USA

-Nobel Prize in Physiology or Medicine, 1981, jointly with Roger W. Sperry and Torsten Wiesel
+Received the Nobel Prize in Physiology or Medicine, 1943, jointly with Henrik Dam

 Herta Oberheuser Herta Oberheuser